net-lisias-kspu/ContractConfigurator/Contract-Type.md

         // Unique name of the contract type (required) name = SimpleTestContract

+        // The title of the contract, which is displayed in Mission Control
-        // Contract title is displayed in the window in the corner, should be
+        // when a player is selecting a mission.
+Also gets displayed in the
+        // contract app.
+        //
+        // Type:      <a href="String-Type">string</a>
+        // Required:  Yes
-        // short and descritive
+        //
         title = Simple Test Contract

+        // Generic version of the contract title that is displayed in Mission
+        // Control when no contract is currently generated.
+This defaults to
+        // the title, but only if it is deterministic (ie. the value can be
+        // determined at parse time).
+        //
+        // Type:      <a href="String-Type">string</a>
+        // Required:  Yes (unless can be defauled from title).
+        //
+        genericTitle = Simple Test Contract

         // Reference to a CONTRACT_GROUP node which supplies additional rules
         // for limiting the number of contracts within a given group.